Article

 Health and safety reps can also support managers and colleagues in encouraging safe practice.

 • It is widely recognised that a blame culture is counterproductive and encourages secrecy.
 For example, the Care Quality Commission has identified that learning from incidents and being honest creates a supportive learning culture, which is in the interests of both patients and staff.
 The key here is transparency.
-Healthcare professionals have a duty of candor which means they must be open and honest with patients when something that goes wrong.
+Healthcare professionals have a duty of candour which means they must be open and honest with patients when something goes wrong.

-Similarly HSE has produced its own guidance, Reducing Error and Influencing Behaviour, which explains the different types of mistakes people make and how we can create an environment that allows people to learn from them.
+Similarly, HSE has produced guidance, Reducing Error and Influencing Behaviour, which explains the different types of mistakes people make and how we can create an environment that allows people to learn from them.
 With health and safety incidents the aim should always be to identify the immediate cause, root cause and further action to stop the incident reoccurring, rather than looking for someone to blame.
 Disciplinary action is only appropriate for malevolent or grossly negligent actions or omissions.
 Involving health and safety representatives in serious accident investigations is seen as best practice.

 For more information, read the Successful Health and Safety Management HS(G)65 guidance.